-Fig. 6 Friction coefficient displayed by the sliding of steel pin against aluminium disc lubricated by oil dispersed by CMOC.
+Fig. 6 Friction coefficient displayed by the sliding of steel pin against polyamide disc lubricated by oil dispersed by CMOC.

-Friction coefficient displayed by the sliding of steel pin against aluminium disc lubricated by oil dispersed by C is shown in Fig. 7, where significant friction increase was observed.
+Friction coefficient displayed by the sliding of steel pin against steel disc lubricated by oil dispersed by C is shown in Fig. 7, where significant friction increase was observed.
 As already mentioned, not all lamellar solids are capable of interlamellar sliding at low shear stresses.
 The nature of bonding between the C lamellae is a weak Van der Waals bonding acting between lamellae.
 The friction increase might be from the relatively high adhesion between lamellae.
 The lubrication mechanism of C is believed to be a result of the relatively free movement of adjacent layers in these substances.
 In general, however, C films fail at lower loads and exhibit shorter lifetime than MoS2 film.
 The limiting contact stresses for C are a little over half that of MoS2.
 Application of magnetic field caused slight friction reduction.
-This behaviour is attributed to the electronic properties of C. Dispersion of C particles into the oil distributed the electric static charge on the sliding surfaces and consequently adhesion among C particles, aluminium and steel surfaces increased.
+This behaviour is attributed to the electronic properties of C. Dispersion of C particles into the oil distributed the electric static charge on the sliding surfaces and consequently adhesion among C particles, polyamide and steel surfaces increased.

-Friction coefficient displayed by the sliding of steel pin against aluminium disc lubricated by oil dispersed by DA showed significant friction decrease, Fig. 8.
-It seems that the polarity of DA molecules is responsible for the decrease of friction coefficient.
-Application of the magnetic field might modify the orientation and adherence of the additive particles into the sliding surfaces.
-Slight increase in friction coefficient was caused by the magnetic field.
-As the magnetic field increased friction coefficient increased.
-The lowest friction coefficient value was 0.03 at 16 N applied load.
+Friction coefficient displayed by the sliding of steel pin against steel disc lubricated by oil dispersed by DA showed significant friction decrease, Fig. 8.
+It seems that the polarity of calcium sulphonate molecules is responsible for the decrease of friction coefficient.
+Application of the magnetic field might modify the orientation and adherence of the additive particles on the sliding surfaces.
+Significant reduction in friction coefficient was caused by the magnetic field.
+As the magnetic field increased friction coefficient decreased.
+The lowest values of friction coefficient was 0.023 at the highest value of the magnetic field.
+The lowest friction coefficient value was 0.023 at 16 N applied load.
+As a result of the quite good response of DA additive with the magnetic field based on the values of friction coefficient observed for the oil dispersed by